Profiles of the Little Rock Nine who integrated Central High

 Carlotta Walls LaNier is the youngest member of the Little Rock Nine, entering Central High School at age 14.
 She graduated from Central in 1960 and attended Michigan State University for two years and later graduated from the University of Northern Colorado.

 Terrence Roberts entered Central High as a junior, completed the school year and moved with family to California, where he graduated from Los Angeles High School in 1959.
-He earned a bachelor's degree in sociology from California State University, Los Angeles, a master's in social welfare from UCLA and a doctorate in psychology from Southern Illinois University.
+He earned a bachelor's degree in sociology from California State University, Los Angeles, a master's in social welfare from the University of California at Los Angeles and a doctorate in psychology from Southern Illinois University.

-He was on the faculty at Pacific Union in the 1970s and was assistant dean at the UCLA School of Social Welfare from 1985 to 1993.
-He has written "Lessons from Little Rock" and "Simple, Not Easy: Reflections on Community, Social Responsibility and Tolerance."
+He was on the faculty at Pacific Union College in California in the 1970s and was assistant dean at the UCLA School of Social Welfare from 1985 to 1993.
+He has written the books "Lessons from Little Rock" and "Simple, Not Easy: Reflections on Community, Social Responsibility and Tolerance."

 Jefferson Thomas was running track at all-black Dunbar Junior High School when he volunteered to help integrate all-white Central High School as a sophomore in 1957.
-He graduated from Central in 1960 and subsequently earned a bachelor's degree in business administration from Los Angeles State College.
-He was an accounting supervisor at Mobil Oil and joined the Department of Defense when Mobil moved its credit card operations out of Los Angeles.
-He moved to Columbus, Ohio, in 1989.
+He graduated from Central in 1960 and went on to earn a bachelor's degree in business administration from Los Angeles State College.
+He worked as an accounting clerk at Mobil Oil and then became a supervisor for the company.
+He joined the Department of Defense when Mobil moved its credit card operations out of Los Angeles.
+He moved to Columbus, Ohio, in 1989, after the Department of Defense relocated parts of its Los Angeles operations to Columbus.

 Minnijean Brown Trickey was the first of the Little Rock Nine to be suspended, after retaliating against her tormentors.
 She moved to New York and lived with a pair of social scientists who had played a role in the Brown v.
 Board of Education case and graduated from the New Lincoln School in 1959.